shencode76/4400_FlightReview_NLP/README.md

 ## Title: Air Travel Satisfaction Prediction With Natural Language Process Project

 ## Abstract:
+In this project, we aimed to predict the overall rating of airline flights based on a dataset containing both numerical features, as well as text reviews from customers.
+The dataset includes features such as airline, author, review date, customer review, aircraft, traveler type, cabin, route, date flown, seat comfort, cabin service, food and beverage quality, entertainment, ground service, value for money, and a recommended binary indicator.
+We explored three machine learning models, Decision Tree, Random Forest, and Natural Language Processing (NLP) models, and preprocessed the data by encoding categorical variables, scaling numerical variables, and tokenizing, stemming, or lemmatizing the text data.
+We evaluated the performance of models using a confusion matrix, mean squared error (MSE), and accuracy.
+We also examined the importance of each feature in the dataset to gain insights into which factors most strongly influence customers' overall rating of flights.
+Ultimately, we identified the best-performing model for predicting the overall rating of airline flights based on both numerical features and text reviews.

 ## Documentation:

 ### Introduction
 **What is the problem?**
 In this project, we aim to develop a predictive model to determine whether airline passengers will recommend their trip based on the quality of service they received during their air travel.
-The motivation behind this project is to help leading airline companies understand the priorities of their passengers, enabling them to optimize their resources and efforts in improving service quality.
+The motivation behind this project is to help leading airline companies understand the priorities of their passengers, enabling them to optimize their resources and efforts in improving the service quality.
 Additionally, this model will provide insights into the cognitive processes of passengers as they decide whether to recommend the airline to others.

 **Why it is interesting?**
 This problem is interesting because understanding passenger satisfaction and their likelihood to recommend the airline is crucial for companies to maintain their competitive advantage in the industry.
 By identifying the key factors that influence passengers' recommendations, airlines can enhance their service offerings and create a more enjoyable flying experience for their passengers.
 This, in turn, can lead to increased customer loyalty, positive word-of-mouth, and higher profitability for the airline companies.
 The use cases for this problem can be found in the strategic decision-making processes of airlines, crew training and development, and resource allocation for various in-flight services.